SUSE/skuba/test/README.md

 You need only pass the IP you can run the tests to any deployed cluster outside in the wild.
 Alls hosts/vms should have sshd enabled on port 22.
 We use `linux` as std password but you can change it with the ENV.variable.

-# Developing New Tests:

-## Tests requirements:

-0) All tests should be idempotent, meanining you can run them XX times, you will have the same results.

-1) All tests can be run in parallel.

-2) All tests doesn't require or have dependencies each others.
-Meaining: we can change order in which tests are executed, results will be the same.
-There is no hidden dependency between tests.

-## How to create a new suite:

-Generally we should avoid to create much subsuites if they are not needed.

-0) Create a dir like `your_suite_name`
-1) Create a pkg accordingly inside the dir.
-This pkg should be empty, only containing `pkg services` as example.
-2) Use `ginkgo bootstrap` for createing the `testsuite` file
-3) Use `ginkgo generate name_test` for generating specs.

-See upstream doc for further details.